matrix-org/matrix-spec-proposals/proposals/1687-encrypted-recovery-keys.md

 completeness), varying in the implications of the user changing their passphrase.

+Option 1 has been chosen, on the basis that we do not require the user to be able to change their passphrase without also changing their recovery key.

 ### Recovery Key

 In all options below, the process for generating a recovery key from a byte